Transfer of Credit Policy

 Transfer credits are calculated in the hours attempted and earned.
 The University maintains a transfer grade point average and an institutional (UAPB) grade point average in calculating the overall cumulative grade point average.
-The cumulative grade point average is used for undergraduate honor distinctions upon graduation, athletic eligibility, and membership requirements for joining a service, sorority, society, or fraternity.
+The cumulative grade point average is used for undergraduate honor distinctions upon graduation, athletic eligibility, and membership requirements for joining a sorority, fraternity and other social or service organizations.

 Grades earned at UAPB may be used to replace a grade deficiency acquired at a former institution based upon similarity of course content and comparability.
 All attempts at the course will remain on the transcript, but only the highest grade will be used to calculate both credit and GPA.
-The first attempt(s) and the grade earned will be recorded on the transcript with a notation indicating ‘same as (Course) and term repeated’.
+The first attempt(s) and the grade earned will be recorded on the transcript with a notation indicating “same as (Course name) and term repeated”.